nadiahazmi/dailyactivities-1/README.md

 # dailyactivities

-A simpe Flutter project that generates random daily activities and allow user to save and display the generated activities in a list.
+A simple Flutter project that generates random daily activities and allow user to save and list the generated activities.

 # project members